web-engineering/web-engineering-textbook/README.md

 My Textbook on Web Engineering.
 Developed on github, published at http://web-engineering.github.io

-This covers web workflows and web operations.
+This covers tools, methods, workflows used in web development.
+We plan to add the basics of web operations later on.
 See my other books:

 * http://web-development.github.io - introduction to html, css, javascript, php. in german